Gola Boyoi Gola

 Gola Boyoi Gola is a South Sudanese politician.
-He is the Former Chief Administrator of the Greater Pibor Administrative Area.
+He is the Chief Administrator of the Greater Pibor Administrative Area.
 He was appointed to the position in April 2024 in a presidential decree by President Salva Kiir, replacing Lokoli Ame Bullen.
-Mr. Gola was, however, relieved from the position on January 17, 2025, in a presidential decree, after serving barely 9 months.
+Gola was relieved from the position on January 17, 2025, in a presidential decree, after serving barely 9 months, but was reinstated in July 2025.

 Political career

 Gola previously served as the Chairperson of the South Sudan National Youth Union.
 He was elected as president of the youth union in a four-year tenure following an election marred with controversy in Juba in 2019.
 Following his win, Gola was accused of intimidating his opponents, claims he dismissed.
 In August 2023, Gola's cabinet announced that it would step down after its four-year reign ended.

 Suspension from union office

 in May 2022, the South Sudan minister of youth and sports, Albino Bol, suspended Gola over claims that he overstepped his jurisdictions as youth leader.
 Albino accused Gola of writing a letter to the president of the Arab Republic of Egypt and the leader of the Sudan Sovereign Council about the issue of Abyei Administrative Area.
 But Gola defied his suspension and remained in office, terming the suspension as unconstitutional.

 In November 2022, Gola issued an apology to the minister after a seven-month standoff between the two youth leaders.